An Ode to Momtographers

-In 2016 there is no shortage of momtographers–the often dreaded hybrid of the mom who poises herself as a photographer.
+In this day in age there is no shortage of momtographers–the often dreaded hybrid of the mom who poises herself as a photographer.
 Professional photographers love to hate these entrepreneurial women who want to make the most out of their shiny new DSLR and preserve the fleeting childhoods of their precious little ones.
 Not all momtographers claim to be professional, but nearly all of them are united in their goal of preserving their own children’s memories.
 So…

 Why do people love to hate momtographers?